Humza277/AWS_Node_app/README.md

 # Getting Posts to work

 In app provision file put this export here

     echo "export DB_HOST=mongodb://DATABASE IPV4 GOES HERE:27017/posts" >> ~/.bashrc

 Add the line to call the bashrc file

 Provision the DBec2 to have mongo running using the command

     sudo systemctl start mongod

-You should see a green light that tells you mongo is running Make sure your DB EC2 has the port 27017 and set to the security group of the webapp ec2 This is to make sure the servers are aware of each other
+You should see a green light that tells you mongo is running

+Make sure your DB EC2 has the port 27017 and set to the security group of the webapp ec2

+This is to make sure the servers are aware of each other

 ssh in to your web app

+    write env to see if your export command works

 cd into the app folder

 run pm2 start app.js

 Then npm install

 The database should now be populated

 Put in your web app ip address, it should be running now